-The first time I ever attempted making black buttercream, I ended up with a gray soupy mess.
-No matter how much black food coloring I used, I could never seem to achieve a black buttercream.
+The first time I ever attempted making black icing, I ended up with a gray soupy mess.
+No matter how much black food coloring I used, I could never seem to achieve a black icing.

 Why bother telling you my buttercream mishaps?
 So you can learn from them of course!